openmpf/openmpf.github.io/docs/docs/User-Guide.md

 Note that only the master node will have the "workflow-manager" log.
 This is because the workflow manager only runs on the master node.
 The same is true for the "activemq" and "tomcat" logs.

-The "node-manager-startup" and "node-manager" logs will appear for every node in the OpenMPF cluster.
+The "node-manager-startup" and "node-manager" logs will appear for every node in a non-Docker OpenMPF cluster.
 The "node-manager-startup" log captures information about the nodemanager startup process, such as if any errors occurred.
 The "node-manager" log captures information about node manager execution, such as starting and stopping services.

 The "detection" log captures information about initializing C++ detection components and how they handle job request and response messages.